Back to iRobot Guides

 Symptoms

-• Battery light flashes amber when placed on dock
+• Battery indicator flashing on the dock

 Recognize these?
 Here's what usually causes it.